Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Main Work

-MCMVC+ adopts the backbone network architecture provided by \cite{xu2022multi}.
-As this backbone network is trained in stages, we first pre-train the backbone network using the feature facet loss, then the contrast facet and view-label facet losses are jointly used to retrain the network.
-Note that such a training process reduces our need for the large number of weight parameters used to balance the different losses.
+This backbone network is trained in stages, where we first pre-train the backbone network using the feature facet loss, then the contrast facet and view-label facet losses are jointly used to retain the network.
+Interestingly, such a training process reduces our need for the weight parameters used to balance the different losses.
 In fact, we only introduce two weight parameters, i.e., $\mu_1$ and $\mu_2$ respectively for $L_{var}$ and $L_{mcla}$.